Looking to move money abroad? I know that going through traditional means can be inconvenient, expensive, and slow.

 - No cash pick-up or bill payment options

 - Service is not available until verified by their team

 What is Wise?

 Wise, formerly Transferwise, is an online international money transfer and banking service.
-With the goal of moving money easily across borders and minimizing hidden fees for their customers, the London-based company offers an expanding set of products and services in currency exchange and payments services.
+With the goal of moving money easily across borders and minimizing hidden fees for their customers, the London-based company offers an expanding set of products and services in currency exchange and payment services.

 With an online Wise account, you can instantly send money abroad and get paid in other currencies using mid-market currency exchange rates and transparent, flat fees.

-Better yet, you don’t have to worry about the exchange rate markups or high fees traditionally charged by brick and mortar banks, nor the delays, inconvenience, and fine print.
+Better yet, you don’t have to worry about the exchange rate markups or high fees traditionally charged by brick-and-mortar banks, nor the delays, inconvenience, and fine print.